Why choose the SAOA Medical Malpractice Scheme Policy?

 - For claims or complaints arising out of any loss, damage, cost or expense directly or indirectly arising out of, contributed to by, or resulting from any infectious epidemic/pandemic.

-decide on the limit of cover, because of the unpredictable nature of liability claims.
+There is no right answer to this question.
 Given the unpredictability of liability claims, no-one, not even your insurance broker, can confidently assure you that any limit of cover you select is going to be enough for any claim that you might face.

 - Are a practice owner with exposure to public liability and vicarious liability claims.